aladdindev/php-youtube-dl/README.md

 # php-youtube-dl
-A PHP script to help you download your own videos from Youtube
+A PHP script to help you download your videos from Youtube

 ![](http://www.aladdian.com/img/ytdl.png)